Ostafii4uk/Ostafii4uk/README.md

 Junior Frontend Developer
 ----------------------------------------------

 I am a persistent, initiative, cordial, and hard-working person looking for a job in Front-end development.
 I am really inspired and motivated to build my career in this area.
 I have good knowledge of Typescript, JavaScript, HTML, CSS, React and Vue.
-Also, ready to learn Angular and Vue.
+Also, ready to learn Angular.
 I enjoy delivering results and always do my best to achieve the goal.
 I am a team player and could be a leader.
 Also, I am friendly, proactive, and adaptable.

     🌍  I'm based in Ivano-Frankivsk region, city Kolomyia.
     📩  You can contact me at nostafiichuk@gmail.com